14 Great Apps for Getting Organized

 Do you get stuck paying late fees on your credit cards because you forget to pay the bills on time?

 Is your key ring weighted down with a dozen different rewards cards from grocery and drugstore chains?
 Get rid of all of them with Key Ring, which lets you store all the information from those cards in one place and just scan your phone when you’re in the store.
 Some membership cards, like for the gym, library cards and gift cards can be stored here, too—just aim your smartphone camera at the bar code.
+Not only will you always have the card you need when you need it, you’ll be spared those dirty looks from shoppers behind you in the checkout line as you frantically dig for the missing rewards card.

 Nothing is as frustrating as getting to the checkout counter at the grocery store to find that you didn’t bring enough cash to pay for your order—or that if it goes through on your ATM card, you’ll be overdrawn.
 With Grocery iQ, you not only have your list at your fingertips, you can add up your total bill before you get to the checkout—and put that steak or beer back if it puts you over the limit.
 Plus, this app has a constantly-updated coupon database that lets you select coupons and print them wirelessly for maximum savings.